 Depending on the size of the organization and the number of functions.
 It is a good idea to create micro-hubs with decentralized leadership for the effective management of teams spread across geographical locations and time zones.

-With an even spread of decision-making centers, the accountability of managers ensures.
+With an even spread of decision-making centres, the accountability of managers is ensured.
 That productivity is optimized and the ability to access talent improves.
 While reducing the cost overheads through hybrid models.

 Work on the work culture

 Cultivating a nurturing work culture is paramount in today’s dynamic workplace environment.
 A positive organizational culture encompasses a welcoming atmosphere where mutual respect is the norm and open dialogue with management is encouraged rather than being a formidable challenge.
 It’s a culture where communication channels are transparent, facilitating easy exchange of ideas and feedback.